Mateja3m/hello-world/README.md

 # hello-world
 my first repository
 Hi, I'm Milan Matejic, and I'm a self taught front end developer.
+This is my first attemp to create GitHub repository.